 As conversations evolved, so did Twitter.
 2015 saw a change the 140-character restriction for DMs.

 Fast forward to 2016, Twitter ditched the character limit for photos, quoted messages, and links.

 Then in March 2017 the platform stopped counting @username towards our 140 characters in a reply.

-Finally, the November announcement was the latest installment in the evolution of tweets.
+Finally, the November announcement was the latest instalment in the evolution of tweets.

 Would this change affect Twitter’s compactness?
 Twitter has been known for its economy of language.
 We’ve learned to appreciate how Twitter’s constraints urge us be concise, precise, innovative in how we express our ideas.
 Nevertheless, it would be unwise to deny the restrictions with which the 140-character structure presented users.

 With languages such as German or English where cramming was an issue, the 280 character expansion aims to make our tweeting easier, and even quicker.
 So, if you want to state your opinion about a pumpernickel bread recipe (25 characters) or to share some ideas about Weihnachtsspielzeug und Spiele für Kinder (41 characters) with friends, 140 characters might be rather challenging.